-Be warned that "phishing" E-mails encouraging you to create a my Social Security account are circulating.
-Here is a word of caution:
+Phishing emails encouraging you to create a my Social Security account are circulating.

-In a few instances, we will use marketing firms to help raise awareness of Social Security’s online services, and this includes creating a my Social Security account.
-We allow these firms to send E-mails that will take individuals directly to our website.
-Any links that you find within these E-mails should always point to a “.gov" web address.
+- In a few instances, we use marketing firms to raise awareness of Social Security’s online services, and this includes creating a my Social Security account.
+We allow these firms to send email directly to individuals.
+Any links you find within these emails should always point to a “.gov/” web address.

-If you are not certain that an E-mail you received came from Social Security or one of our marketing partners, DO NOT click the links.
-Instead go directly to the Social Security website, www.socialsecurity.gov, and click on the my Social Security icon.
+- If you are not certain that an E-mail you received came from Social Security or one of our marketing firms, DO NOT respond to the email or click on any links contained in the email message.
+Instead, navigate directly to the Social Security website, www.socialsecurity.gov/, and click on the my Social Security icon.

-- Never respond to E-mails requesting personal information.
-No reputable business or public agency will ever ask you for personal information in an E-mail.
+- Do not respond to emails requesting personal information.
+Reputable businesses and public agencies will not ask you for personal information in an email.

 Are there other resources I can use to learn more about phishing?